 87. Become a walking advert

-Get some t-shirts printed with your company logo and website address and wear them whenever you're out and about.
+Get some t-shirts printed with your company logo and web address and wear them whenever you're out and about.
 If you've got staff, get them to wear branded clothing too.

 88. Buy marketing lists

-There are many services that give you access to lists of potential customers, all ready for you to target with your own marketing campaigns.
-Although sometimes expensive, these lists can prove invaluable to your business.
+There are many services that give you access to lists of potential customers, all ready for you to target with your own campaigns.
+Although sometimes expensive, these lists can prove invaluable.
 There's Marketscan as an example but plenty of others are available.
 Type 'mailing lists' into Google to find something relevant for you.

 89. Advertise on other people's e-newsletters

 Know of a popular e-zine that sends out regular updates to its subscribers?
-There'll undoubtedly be advertising opportunities everywhere, so do some investigation and set up a campaign to take advantage of this targeted marketing.
+There'll undoubtedly have advertising opportunities, so do some investigation and set up a campaign to take advantage of this targeted marketing.

 90. Organise your own meet up